Mike-Mortensen-Portfolio/Oiski.School.EUCCoffeeShop_H2_2021/ReadMe.md

 - **Interfaces**
   - ICoffeeRepository

-As such the following Diagram was written by me as the structure design for the project\
+As such the following Diagram was written by me, as the structural design for the project (_It is based on the assignments UML diagram_):\
 ![CoffeeShopStorageDiagram]()

 The interface must be written in XAML and be build as a _Windows Presentation Foundation_ application with code behind written in C#.